brianmaierjr/long-haul/pages/ml.md

     * [Convolutional Neural Networks]({% link pages/dl_4_convolutional_neural_networks.md %}) (weeks 10-13)
     * [Sequence Models]({% link pages/dl_5_sequence_models.md %}) (weeks 14-16)

-This structure roughly follows Andrew Ng's courses on [Machine Learning](https://www.coursera.org/learn/machine-learning)/[Deep Learning](https://www.coursera.org/specializations/deep-learning) on Coursera.
-A lot of the content is also taken from his slides, but I addedmy own other images here and there.

 ## Why the hassle?

-_"What's the worth of writing down someone else has already said?"_ you might ask.
-Well, for me summarizing in my own words what I have learned is a good opportunity to consolidate your knowledge and refine your thoughts.
-With a written summary I also get a searchable reference for later use that I can go through without having to watch the videos again.
+_"Writing down what some one else has already said... what's it worth?"_ you might ask.
+Well, for me summarizing in my own words what I have learned is a good opportunity to consolidate my knowledge and refine my thoughts.
+Plus, with a written summary I also get a searchable reference for later use that I can go through without having to watch the videos again.

-I'm puting this online in the hope someone else might find it useful too.
-At the end of the day sharing is caring.
-If you do like what I wrote please feel free to drop me a line below.
+I'm putting this online in the hope someone else might find it useful too.
+At the end of the day, sharing is caring.
+If you like what you see please feel free to [drop me a line](contact.md).
 If you find mistakes (typos, wrong formulas, wrong explanations, …) or the descriptions seem unclear to you, please do not hesitate to send me a correction.
 Since this website is hosted on GitHub Pages you can also just fork my repository and send me a pull request!

 ## About the Coursera courses